 This illustrates just how important it is to do your research before you invest in a buy to let property.
 Yes, it is easier to invest in buy to let properties in your area, but consider investing in a different part of the country if rental yields are significantly better.

-2. Target the right tenant
+2. Rent to the right tenant

-The property and your target tenant need to be a good fit.
+The property and your tenant need to be a good fit.
 Spend a bit of time assessing the pros and cons of different tenant types for your target area.
 This is time well spent.

 3. Screen tenants very carefully